MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/folder-redirection/deploy-folder-redirection.md

 - If the file share uses DFS Namespaces, the DFS folders (links) must have a single target to prevent users from making conflicting edits on different servers.
 - If the file share uses DFS Replication to replicate the contents with another server, users must be able to access only the source server to prevent users from making conflicting edits on different servers.
 - When using a clustered file share, disable continuous availability on the file share to avoid performance issues with Folder Redirection and Offline Files.
-Additionally, Offline Files might not transition to offline mode for 3-6 minutes after a user loses access to a continuously available file share, which could frustrate users who aren’t yet using the Always Offline mode of Offline Files.
+Also, Offline Files might not transition to offline mode for 3-6 minutes after a user loses access to a continuously available file share.
+The delay could frustrate users who aren’t yet using the Always Offline mode of Offline Files.

 ### Client requirements

 - Client computers must run Windows 11, Windows 10, Windows Server 2022, Windows Server 2019, or Windows Server 2016.
-- Client computers must be joined to the Active Directory Domain Services (AD DS) domain that you are managing.
+- Client computers must be joined to the Active Directory Domain Services (AD DS) domain that you're managing.
 - Client computers must run x64-based or x86-based processors.
-Folder Redirection is not supported on PCs powered by ARM processors.
+Folder Redirection isn't supported on PCs powered by ARM processors.

 > [!NOTE]
 > Some newer features in Folder Redirection have additional client computer and Active Directory schema requirements.
 For more information, see [Deploy primary computers for Folder Redirection and Roaming User Profiles](deploy-primary-computers.md), [Disable Offline Files on individual redirected folders](disable-offline-files-on-folders.md), [Enable Always Offline mode for faster access to files](enable-always-offline.md), and [Enable optimized moves of redirected folders](enable-optimized-moving.md).

 ## Step 1: Create a folder redirection security group

-If you are running Remote Desktop Services on the file server, skip this step and instead assign permissions to the users when you pre-create folders for new users.
+If you're running Remote Desktop Services on the file server, skip this step, and instead assign permissions to the users when you pre-create folders for new users.

 This procedure creates a security group that contains all users to which you want to apply Folder Redirection policy settings.